 My primary research interest is in ground-breaking translational research into the basis of mitochondrial disease.
 My group has published over 120 articles on a variety of topics, ranging from genetic syndromes to molecular mechanisms.
 Our research on mitochondrial replacement therapy in collaboration with Dr. John Zhang was ranked among the top 10 stories in 2016 by Nature and Science.
 Our discovery on paternal mtDNA was also ranked in the top 10 publications from 2019 by Nature.
 We plan to continue our research into novel disease-causing genes related to mitochondrial dysfunction, studying their pathogenic mechanisms and developing therapeutic treatments.
 Recently, we have shown that gene therapy based on the adeno-associated virus system can dramatically rescue the neurodegenerative phenotype in several of our mouse models of mitochondrial disease.
 Given these exciting results, we hope to eventually conduct clinical trials that will help translate these approaches into viable bedside treatments.
 In the long term, my vision is to apply these discoveries from rare, primary mitochondrial disorders to common conditions, such as aging, neurodegeneration and diabetes.

-Clinical Biochemical Genetics, Clinical Genetics, Clinical Molecular Genetics, Genomics and proteomics, Inherited Metabolic Disorders, Metabolism, Molecular and Cellular Biology, Molecular Basis of Disease, Molecular genetics, Pediatric Genetics, Pediatrics
+Clinical Biochemical Genetics, Clinical Genetics, Clinical Molecular Genetics, Clinical Research, Genomics and proteomics, Inherited Metabolic Disorders, Metabolic Disorders, Metabolism, Molecular and Cellular Biology, Molecular Basis of Disease, Molecular diagnostics, Molecular genetics, Pediatric Genetics, Pediatrics

 Children, Adolescents, Adults